-- Wireless (2.4GHz and 5GHz)
+• Wireless (2.4GHz and 5GHz)

 - Guest Network

-- Parental Control (Web URL Filters)
+- Parental Control (MAC/IP Filters)

 - Access Control (IP Protocol Filters)

 - Virtual Server

 - Special Applications

 - Gaming

-- 1. Log into your router management page (see "Access your router management page" on page 10).
+- 1. Log into your router management page (see "Access your router management page" on page 9).

 - 2. Click on Advanced and click on Setup, then click on Schedule.

 - 3. Review the Schedule settings.
-To save changes to this section, click Add when finished.
-Commit your changes to the router by clicking on Apply/Discard Changes in the left-hand menu, and click Apply & Reboot. - Rule Name: Enter a name for the schedule you would like to apply. - Day(s)/Select Day(s): Check Select Day(s) to select the days in the Select Day(s) section or select All Week to set the schedule for all days. - All Day 24 Hours Check the option to set the schedule to 24 hours or define the schedule under Start Time and End Time. - Start/End Time: Select the start and end time you would like the schedule to follow.
+Click Apply to save settings. - Rule Name: Enter a name for the schedule you would like to apply. - Day(s)/Select Day(s): Check Select Day(s) to select the days in the Select Day(s) section or select All Week to set the schedule for all days. - All Day 24 Hours Check the option to set the schedule to 24 hours or define the schedule under Start Time and End Time. - Start/End Time: Select the start and end time you would like the schedule to follow.